To all our members, we thank you for your loyal business and your attention to our communications during these current challenging times.

 When will your branches open with regular business hours?

-At this point, we are unsure.
+Our branch inside the Farm Bureau Insurance building is open with regular business hours effective February 1, 2021.
 As the majority of our physical branches are within our partner’s work locations, we are working closely with them to determine hours and procedures.

 Are the shared branches through your community-based network open?